joonsang-yu/Network-Recasting/README.md

 ```

 We provide several sample examples and those have same naming convention with above examples.
 So, we think that you can easily understand the experimental setting.
-We also provide "py" and "ipynb" for every sample experiment, and our temporal experimental result is included in ipynb files.
+We also provide ".py" and ".ipynb" for every sample experiment, and our temporal experimental result is included in ipynb files.
 Futher detail of experiment is included in those files.

 ## Citation